KastnerRG/Read_the_docs/docs/project3.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Project 3: Discrete Fourier Transform (DFT)
+Project: Discrete Fourier Transform (DFT)
 ===========================================

-1.Introduction
+1. Introduction
 --------------

 The goal of this project is to design architectures that implement the Discrete Fourier Transform (DFT).
 DFT is a common operation in signal processing which generates a frequency domain representation of the discrete input signal.
 We start with the direct implementation of the DFT which is a matrix-vector multiplication.
 The input signal is a vector of samples and the matrix is composed of a set of basis functions corresponding to discrete cosine and sine waveforms of different frequencies.
 The multiplication of the input signal with these basis functions describes how well the input signal correlates with those waveforms, which is the value of the Fourier series at that frequency.

-2.Materials
+2. Materials
 -----------

 The files neccessary for this project can be got from `here <https://github.com/KastnerRG/pp4fpgas/blob/master/labs/project3.zip?raw=true>`_